cncf/tag-security/assessments/guide/security-reviewer.md

 * A soft conflict allows a reviewer to review a project, but not as a [project lead](./project-lead.md).
 * It is not unusual for reviewers to have soft conflicts.
 The diversity of reviewers that are familiar with a project and can provide a deeper insight together with a fresh set of eyes is beneficial to the success of a security review.

-A reviewer with a any conflict or potential conflect is required to document the nature of the conflict when volunteering as a reviewer, or at any time as they become aware of a potential conflict.
-It is the responsibility of the security reviewer to make known his/her own conflict of interests and ensure that their declaration has been reviewed and approved by lead security reviewer.
+All reviewers must provide a conflict declaration to indicate which hard or soft conflicts do, or do not exist when they volunteer to be a reviewer.
+This is done by placing a comment on the issue associated with the assessment.
+Should a conflict arise during the time of the assessment, reviewers should notify the lead security reviewer when they become aware of the potential conflict, so the new conflict may be consulted with the facilitator and/or chairs.

 The lead security reviewer has the responsibility of ensuring a balanced review, and as part of that before kicking off the assessment must: